 Art League of Hilton Head Gallery, at the Arts Center of Coastal Carolina, 14 Shelter Cove Lane, Hilton Head Island.
-Through July 1 - "Fabulous Fakes: Master Artwork Parodies," featuring works by Art League members.
-July 6 - Aug.
-13 - "How We Git Gullah".
-A reception will be held on July 6, from 5-7pm.
-Saundra Renee Smith, local Gullah artist, captures the essence of being an authentic Gullah/ Geechee native of the Lowcountry in "How We Git Gullah".
+Through Aug.
+13 -"How We Git Gullah".
+Saundra Renee Smith. local Gullah artist, captures the essence of being an authentic Gullah/Geechee native of the Lowcountry in "How We Git Gullah".
 Smith's work is nostalgic, showing simplistic and innocent scenes of a symbiotic existence with the earth, guided by the wisdom of the ancients.
-Inspired by the beauty of her native St. Helena, Smith's paintings feature lush, green fields, moss-covered oaks, and rivers "carrying food, health, and Gullah folk tales on every tide."
+Inspired by the beauty of her native St. Helena Smith's paintings feature lush, green fields, moss-covered oaks, and rivers "carrying food, health, and Gullah folk tales on every tide."
 She uses colorful acrylic paints and mixed media on all manner of materials, including canvas, board, glass, vinyl and tin.
+Aug.
+16 - Sept.
+24 · "Surroundings...Capturing the Lowcountry on Canvas', features works in acrylics and oil pastels by Robin Sue Ross.
+A reception will be held on Aug.
+17, from 5-7pm.
+Ross' paintings are a colorful, impressionistic tribute to the Lowcountry landscape and its wildlife.
+Her bold colors and loose drushstrokes capture moments in time that might otherwise be overlooked.
 Ongoing - Featuring works by members of the Art League of Hilton Head.
 Hours: Mon.-Sat., 10am-4pm.
-Contact: 843/681-5060 or at (artleaguehhi.org)
+Contact: 843/681-5060 or at (artleaguehhi.org).